tjohns/zf/README.txt

 processors.
 Specifically, it has not been tested on Power (i5), PowerPC, and Sparc processors.
 Zend_Amf may work with these architectures, but is not currently supported.
-We intend to add support for additional archtectures in upcoming mini releases.
+We intend to add support for additional architectures in upcoming mini releases.

 NEW FEATURES
 ------------